-NOTE: ALL FORMS WITH NAME & ADDRES S WILL BE ENTERED INTO A PRIZE DRAW TO WIN Please return completed forms to any of these Marsh Farm, Wistanswick Hope House, Sandy Lane, Stoke Heath Tern Meadows, Stoke upon Tern 52, Dutton Close addresses: Cramer Cottage, Eaton on Tern Holly House, Chapel Lane Heath View, Tern Hill Post to The Clerk, 18, Mendip Close, Little Dawley , Telford TF4 3JG, email: stokeparishcouncil@hotmail.co.uk Your name/address: Please tick the box(es) most relevant to you i n the following questions.
+NOTE: ALL FORMS WITH NAME & ADDRES SS WILL BE ENTERED INTO A PRIZE DRAW TO WIN : Please return completed forms to any of these Marsh Farm, Wistanswick Hope House, Sandy Lane, Stoke Heath Tern Meadows, Stoke upon Tern 52, Dutton Close addresses: Cramer Cottage, Eaton on Tern Holly House, Chapel Lane Heath View, Tern Hill Post to The Clerk, 18, Mendip Close, Little Dawley v, Telford TF4 3JG, email: stokeparishcouncil@hotmail.co.uk Your name/address: Please tick the box(es) most relevant to you in the following questions.
 Thinking about your own household 1.
-What type of accommodation do you cu rrently occupy?
-Private Rented Rented from Council or Housing Association Home Owner Sharing with Family or Friends Other (please detail) 2.
-In your opinion, is your present accomm nodation adequate for your household's needs?
-Yes (go to Q5) No (go to Q3) If your present accommodation is not accommodation is not accommodation. dequate for your needs, why?
-Needs improvement or repairs Too costly to heat Too large Too small Affecting the health of a household member Rent / mortgage too expensive Need different accommodation (go to Q4) Other 4.
-If you need alternative accommodation, what would you like?
+What type of accommodation do you cu urrently occupy?
+Private Rented Rented from Council or Housing Association Home Owner Sharing with Family or Friends Other (please detail) In your opinion, is your present accomn nodation adequate for your household's needs?
+Yes (go to Q5) No (go to Q3) 3.
+If your present accommodation is not a dequate for your needs, why?
+Needs improvement or repairs Too costly to heat Too large Too small Affecting the health of a household member Rent / mortgage too expensive Need different accommodation (go to Q4) Other If you need alternative accommodation, , what would you like?
 Open market house to buy Open market house to rent

 Affordable housing to buy Affordable housing to rent

 Sheltered accommodation Other

-Sheltered accommodation (inc extra care
+Sheltered accommodation (inc extra care)

-5. Are you registered on the Shropshire Housin g Register?
+5. Are you registered on the Shropshir Housing Register?

 Yes No Not sure

-Do you own property or land that you might be local need only? be willing to see built on or developed for affordable housing for
+Do you own property or land that you local need only? u might be willing to see built on or developed for affordable housing fo

-Yes No
+Yes No No

-As you may be aware there are plans to rede parish.
-Please let us know your views by ans evelop the Clive Barracks at Tern Hill, which is in our swering the questions below.
+• to redevelop the Clive Barracks at Tern Hill, which is in our by answering the questions below.

-7. What type of housing will be appropriate
+7. What type of housing will be approp iate

-Affordable housing to buy for local people
+Affordable housing to buy for local peop le

-Affordable housing to rent for local people
+Affordable housing to rent for local peo ole

-Affordable housing to buy for people from other areas
+Affordable housing to buy for people from m other areas

-Affordable housing to rent for people from other areas
+Affordable housing to rent for people from m other areas

-Sheltered accommodation for older people to bu y or rent, including Extra Care housing
+Sheltered accommodation for older peo ple to buy or rent, including Extra Care housing

 Open market housing to buy

 Open market housing to rent

 Home / Work accommodation

-8. What size of housing would be appropriate
+8. What size of housing would be appr opriate

 1 / 2 bedroom properties 3 / 4 bedroom properties

 5 or more bedroom properties Bungalows

 Flats or apartments Other

-9. If you have any other comments, please make re them here:
+9. If you have any other comments, pla ase make them here: